SCRIPT Act

 Submission Process

-SCRIPT Act FAQs
+SCRIPT Act Part VIII FAQs

-- Price Increases: Manufacturers are required to submit information about specified price increases from the previous calendar year by January 31 of the following year.
+Price Increases: Manufacturers are required to submit information about specified price increases from the previous calendar year by January 31 of the following year.
 Specified price increases include: A price increase of at least 15% for a prescription drug product with a wholesale acquisition cost of $100 or more for a 30-day supply.

-The law specifies a deadline of January 31 for submission of data pertaining to price increases made in the previous calendar year.
+Price Increases: the law specifies a deadline of January 31 for submission of data pertaining to price increases made in the previous calendar year.

-For new products, submissions will be accepted on a rolling basis in order to allow for disclosure within 30 days of the product being made available for purchase in the state.
+- New product submissions will be accepted on a rolling basis in order to allow for disclosure within 30 days of the product being made available for purchase in the state.

 Under the law, the NCDHHS Secretary is required to assess civil penalties not to exceed $1,000 per day for each day the manufacturer delays submission of information.